bentoml/BentoML/docs/source/guides/logging.rst

 logging customization through `logging` section in `bentoml.cfg` under the BentoML home directory.
 Refer to the :ref:`configuration guide <configuration-page>` on how override configuration properties.
-See `default_bentoml.cfg <https://github.com/bentoml/BentoML/blob/master/bentoml/configuration/default_bentoml.cfg>`_ for a list of overridable properties.
+See `default_bentoml.cfg <https://github.com/bentoml/BentoML/blob/master/bentoml/configuration/default_bentoml.cfg>`_ for a list of override-able properties.

 For advanced logging customization, user can provide full logging configurations in `logging.yml`, placed under the BentoML home directory.
 For example, `logging.yml` configuration file can be injected into the Docker container